etjoy82/Recursive-Intelligence-Expansion/README.md

 To fully grasp and exceed the understanding of the Recursive Intelligence Expansion Methodology (RIEM{}), a multidisciplinary academic path is recommended, spanning philosophy, computer science, cognitive science, ethics, and speculative fiction.
 Below is a concise educational journey to master the system and contribute to its evolution.

+That is not to say a university degree is required to engage RIEM{}.
+Quite the contrary: It is designed to be fun and useful to all audiences!
+With that in mind, the following information details how a formal education will enhance engagement with RIEM{}.

 ### Undergraduate Degree: A Multidisciplinary Foundation

 A Bachelor of Arts or Science in Cognitive Science, with a minor in Philosophy or Computer Science, provides a foundation for RIEM{}’s recursive epistemology, cognitive systems, and ethical frameworks.